 * Genevieve Jardine is a dietician based in Durban, who is registered with ADSA, the Association for Dietetics in South Africa, and specialises in diseases of lifestyle, diabetes and weight loss.
 She is the co-author of Your Journey with Diabetes: guiding you through the highs and lows towards optimal blood glucose control, with Dr. Kathryn Wiseman, and is in private practice in Durban.

 * Faaiza Paruk holds a Bsc Dietetics (Hons) from the University of the Western Cape and is a member of ADSA, the Association for Dietetics in South Africa.
 She specialises in diseases of lifestyle, especially diabetes, and has worked in hospitals, both private and public.
 She is now in private practice in Mayfair, Gauteng.

 * Sarah Hall is a Registered Biokineticist with a BSc.
 (Med)(HONS) in Exercise Science (Biokinetics) UCT who loves working out the best possible exercise options for individuals.
-She is currently in private practice in Sea Point, Cape Town.
+She currently works for Wellness in Motion in Parkmore, Johannesburg.

 * Andy Blecher is a podiatrist who has been in practice in Cape Town for over 10 years, where she now lives with her three children.
 She is currently running the Western Cape Diabetic Foot Clinic with a team of other specialists.
 She holds a 4 year National Higher Diploma in Podiatry, and is on the Western Cape committee of the diabetic foot working group (DFWG).
 She has a certificate in biomechanics from the international ICB college of biomechanics and is a member of the HPCSA and BHF.
 Her special interests are the diabetic foot and her motto is: Prevention IS the cure.